Wologman/geoNotebooks/Notes/Jupyter_PyQGIS.md

 The reproducibility and logic to the workflows are such key concepts here, this is a great way to learn to work with spatial data, even if it is a little slower to begin with.

 **For specialist science roles**
 For example monitoring biodiversity, erosion, land-use change etc.  This approach could make working with spatial data faster, more presentable and more repeatable.
 Especially for those types of projects that may get repeated a few times in similar ways.
+If a dataset needs updatating every year, and all the package versions are nicely locked down, the code should keep running smoothly.

 **For Spatial Data Scientists & Machine Learning specialists**
-Or really for anybody who is providing that next level of Python & Spatial Data expertise to subject specialists.
-So this would cover data exploration, data cleaning,  posssibly even feature engineering.
-Also lifting the standard of visualisation for our final models after making predictions.
+Or really for anybody who is providing that next level of Python & spatial data expertise to the subject specialists mentioned above.
+This would cover data exploration, data cleaning, posssibly even feature engineering.
+Also lifting the presentability of visualisation of our for our final models.

-**For development of spatial tools and QGIS plugins**
+**For software engineers for spatial tools and QGIS plugin development**
-Although it may be simpler to work directly from `.py` scripts for this, working initially in notebooks is convenient way to do initial prototyping, visualise outcomes and troubleshoot our ideas as we go along.
+Working initially in notebooks can be a convenient way to do initial prototyping, visualise outcomes and troubleshoot our ideas as we go along.
+Once that phase is over, everything can be moved into .py scripts.

 ## Setup